 I really dislike when I open Pinterest and see an entire row of the same thing pinned to every board you have.
 That great milkshake recipe did not need to be on your 'milkshake' board, and the 'dessert' board, plus the 'my favorites' board and the 'yummy' board and the....you get where I'm going here?
 If you do feel the need to double and triple pin, try doing it at different times.
 If you want to make sure we don't miss it, pin it once today and a different board tomorrow, then a different board the next day.
 Or even an hour apart.
 Better yet, get Tailwind and create a drip campaign and hit all appropriate boards in a few days.
 This works real well with group boards! (and using my affiliate link gets you a free month!)

-Tumbler is a lovely photo site and is awesome for quote images like the one below.
-Nothing irritates me more then when I click on a "fabulous cake" pin and it's just a tumbler picture.
+Tumblr is a lovely photo site and is awesome for beautiful quote images or just pretty pictures in general.
+Nothing irritates me more then when I click on a "fabulous cake" pin and it's just a tumblr picture.
 No recipe.
 No how to, no tutorial, no link. *sigh*